arvigeus/AZ-204/Questions/Service Bus.md

 ---

-Answer: Which of the following would be effective for optimizing multiple high-throughput queues?
+Question: Which of the following would be effective for optimizing multiple high-throughput queues?

 - [ ] Use a single message factory for all queues.
 - [x] Use different factories for clients interacting with different queues.